Creekwood Physiotherapy

 What will my vestibular therapist do?

-Vestibular therapy in Edmonton, performed by our therapists with specialized training and certification in vestibular rehabilitation, aims to diagnose and treat disorders affecting the vestibular system.
+Vestibular therapy in Edmonton, performed by our therapists with training and certification in vestibular rehabilitation, aims to diagnose and treat disorders affecting the vestibular system.
 Here are some of the treatments and procedures that our vestibular therapist performs:

 1. Initial assessment: The vestibular therapist will conduct a comprehensive evaluation of the patient’s condition, medical history, and therapy goals.
 This assessment helps determine the most appropriate treatment approach.